MichaelLesirge/neural-network/ml_projects/README.md

 # Various projects using my Neural Network

-So far I have not made any major projects using my own nerual network but I hope to in the future.

-1. (First project goes here)
+Currently I just have mnist.py in the top of the repo so this folder is empty of real projects for now.